stoeps13/connections-doc/source/admin/install/t_install_cluster.md

         DB2
         :   db2jcc4.jar and db2jcc\_license\_cu.jar

+            !!! note
-            **Note:** Ensure that your user account has the necessary permissions to access the DB2 JDBC files.
+    Ensure that your user account has the necessary permissions to access the DB2 JDBC files.

         Oracle
         :   ojdbc8.jar